Nebraska Unemployment Insurance Advisement of Benefit Rights Poster Required

-This poster is optional to post and describes who qualifies for unemployment benefits and how to apply for these benefits.
+This poster describes who qualifies for unemployment benefits and how to apply for these benefits.

 NE All-In-One Labor Poster: Instead of printing out dozens of posters, employers can also purchase an all-in-one poster that covers both Nebraska and Federal poster requirements by clicking here .